PerficientDigital/AEM-Migration-Script/README.md

 ## Quickstart

+Execution:

+`groovy migrate.groovy [baseFolder] [batch (Optional)]`

 To use the script:

 1. Checkout the project
-2. Copy the `sample-file-mappings.csv` to `[configdir]/file-mappings.csv` and add any direct file mappings in source,target format
+2. Copy the `sample-file-mappings.csv` to `[baseFolder]/config/file-mappings.csv` and add any direct file mappings in source,target format
-3. Copy the `sample-page-mappings.csv` to `[configdir]/page-mappings.csv` and add any page xml mappings in source,target format
+3. Copy the `sample-page-mappings.csv` to `[baseFolder]/config/page-mappings.csv` and add any page xml mappings in source,target format
 4. Copy the `sample-filter.xml` to `filter.xml` and add the filter paths
-5. Copy the `sample-properties.xml` to `[configdir]/properties.xml` and update the package name and group
+5. Copy the `sample-properties.xml` to `[baseFolder]/config/properties.xml` and update the package name and group
-6. Copy the `sample-replacement-config.json` to `[configdir]/replacement-config.json` and add / update the replacement configuration
+6. Copy the `sample-replacement-config.json` to `[baseFolder]/config/replacement-config.json` and add / update the replacement configuration
-7. Copy the `sample-replacements.csv` to `[configdir]/replacements.csv` and add any replacements
+7. Copy the `sample-replacements.csv` to `[baseFolder]/config/replacements.csv` and add any replacements
-5. Copy the content from legacy content export to the `work/source` directory
+8. Copy the content from legacy content export to the `[baseFolder]/source` directory
+9. Add any template classes required within the "com.perficient.aemmigration.templates" package, use interface "AEMTemplate" (see example in template folder)
-6. Run the script with `groovy migrate.groovy [configdir] [batch]`
+10. Run the script with `groovy migrate.groovy [baseFolder] [batch]`

-Use:

-`groovy migrate.groovy [config] [batch (Optional)]`

 The end result will be a Content Package ZIP file in the `work` directory.